jimfinnis/jcf12/content/teaching/CS120/index.md

 ### Downloading and installing a new version of the library

-The latest version is **2.6**, dated **7th December 2015**.
-You can check which version you have by looking near the top of AberLED.h.
+The latest version is **3.2**, dated **16th November 2023** and codenamed **ETERNAL EVENING**.
+If you have a TFT display, it will show the version when it start up.
+If you have a bicolor LED matrix, you will need to look for the version() function in AberLED.cpp inside the library.

-To install the latest
+To install the latest version:
-version:
 * Find your libraries directory - it should be something like Documents/Arduino/libraries in your home directory.
 * Delete the existing AberLED directory.
 * Download and reinstall the AberLED library as described in the first worksheet,